lsst-sitcom/sitcomtn-025/index.rst

 Bokeh Plotting Applications
 ''''''''''''''''''''''''''''

-- Implementation of on-the-fly architecture requires Bokeh to be installed in all dev+RSP environments
+- Implementation of on-the-fly architecture requires Bokeh to be installed in all development and analysis environments (e.g. the RSP).

    - Draft how to turn a notebook-based Bokeh "plot" into an app (see `Simon's draft <https://gist.github.com/SimonKrughoff/cc02f873a2a1518161d3f3a1839be4a5>`_)
    - Draft how to embed said App into LOVE